Amirarsalan-sn/FFAST/README.md

 `python main.py`

+You can optionally specify a working directory for file dialogs:

+`python main.py --workdir /path/to/your/data`

+This sets the default directory that will be used when opening file dialogs for loading datasets, models, and saving outputs.
+If not specified, the current directory is used.

 ### Models

 Currently only sGDML, SchNet, MACE, Nequip and SpookyNet are _fully_ implemented.
-You can however also load prepredicted energies and forces in the "Models" menu.
+You can however also load prediction energies and forces in the "Models" menu.
 The format for this is simple: create a .npz file with energies under the "E" key and forces under the "F" key (same as sGDML npz datasets).
-You can then load this .npz file under "Model"->"Load prepredicted": note that this pre-predicted model needs to be loaded relative to an already loaded dataset (see bottom tab when loading prepredicted model).
+You can then load this .npz file under "Model"->"Load Prediction": note that this predicted dataset needs to be loaded relative to an already loaded dataset (see bottom tab when loading prediction dataset).

 ### Datasets